Saturday, October 12, 2024

 This larger [post-World War II] student population resulted not only from the period’s "baby boom," but from a tougher state compulsory attendance law, known as Act 239.
 Passed by the state legislature in 1944, it required all children between ages seven and fifteen to attend school regularly; it also provided for the punishment of parents who failed to comply.
 In addition, Louisiana created "visiting teachers," whose jobs combined the roles of truant officers and social workers.(10)

-I assert this 1944 mandatory education act ushered a "second wave" of French-speaking students into what by then were staunchly English-only schools.
+I assert this 1944 mandatory education act ushered into what were by then strictly English-only schools a second wave of French-speaking students.
 And, as I further contend, educators punished and denigrated this "flood of new students" for "their use of French, even as a second language because it allegedly corrupted their mastery of English."
 (Again, this ban did not affect the learning of conversational French.)
 Cajun children, and French or Creole-speaking children in general, were thus punished not merely in the years immediately following ratification of the 1921 state constitution, but into the 1940s and '50s — until by around 1960, when, as I observe in The Cajuns, "youths had no reason to fear punishment at school for speaking French — because so few of them spoke French."(11)

 Addendum